Category: Email / Inbox tools

 Front

-Fastmail fails first because it does not allow assigning or coordinating replies inside the same shared email thread.
+Fastmail fails first because it breaks when multiple teammates cannot assign and coordinate replies inside the same email thread.

 Verdict